lukehsiao/find-the-password/README.md

 ```

 So, as long as there isn't a huge group of kids trying at a given time, it is likely a single server running locally can handle the load.

+## TODO

+- Figure out how to appease pedantic clippy lints
+- Actually have tests, and run them in CI